The first adverse, allergic reactions to cow’s milk originate over 2000 years ago.

 Plant-based sources and especially dark leafy vegetables are superior in their bioavailability of calcium and other nutrients necessary for bone health (such as vitamin K), without the milk’s innate inflammatory properties.

-If you are a milk lover and enjoy consuming milk in your everyday life, you are better off switching to other dairy options that can benefit your long-term health and longevity, such as raw cream and butter, goat and sheep yogurt, and kefir.
+If you are a milk lover and enjoy consuming milk in your everyday life, you are better off switching to other dairy options that can benefit your long-term health and longevity, such as raw cream and butter, yogurt and kefir from goat or sheep.

 PS.
 If you haven’t already, you may check out our Recommendations List for high-quality supplements, health products and services you can trust.
 There is probably nothing health-related you won’t find there + special discount codes are waiting for you.